AnicetNgrt/GodotOnlineRoomSystem/README.md

 This is based on [Node.js](https://nodejs.org/en/), an insanely popular javascript runtime for backend software (webservers, real-time game servers, APIs...).
 Although making game servers with Node.js is not very memory efficient, unlike the traditionnal way of doing which involves C or C++ (or even Rust nowadays), developping with it is very easy and fast.
-It is super appropriate for making [Minimal Viable Products](https://www.youtube.com/watch?v=F_1km66t8jQ).
+It is super appropriate for making [Minimum Viable Products](https://www.youtube.com/watch?v=F_1km66t8jQ).
 Just avoid having AAA trafic and advanced security concerns.

 For the frontend it is plain [Godot Engine](https://godotengine.org/) and GdScript.